open-cogsci/osdoc/content/pages/manual/python/about.md

 figure:
  id: FigRunIf
  source: run-if.png
- caption: Using Python script in the run-if statement of a `sequence` item.
+ caption: Using Python script in the run-if statement of a SEQUENCE item.
 --%

 For more information about conditional ("if") statements, see:

 - %link:variables%

-Similarly, you can use single-line Python statements to define variables in `loop` tables.
+Similarly, you can use single-line Python statements to define variables in LOOP tables.
 Let's say that you want to assign a random value between 0 and 1000 to a variable.
-You could this by first `import`ing the `random` in an `inline_script`.
-Once the `random` module is available, you could use `random.randint()` to obtain a random variable in a `loop` item:
+You could this by first `import`ing the `random` in an INLINE_SCRIPT.
+Once the `random` module is available, you could use `random.randint()` to obtain a random variable in a LOOP item:

 ~~~ .python
 =random.randint(0, 1000)